Otenevictor/Otenevictor/README.md

 - 👋 Hi, I’m @Otenevictor
 - 👀 I’m interested in ...creative innovation
-- 🌱 I’m currently learning ...frontEnd
+- 🌱 I’m currently learning ...FrontEnd
-- 💞️ I’m looking to collaborate on ...frontEnd projects
+- 💞️ I’m looking to collaborate on ...FrontEnd Projects
 - 📫 How to reach me ...

 <!---